candeladavila/Kintsugi/README.md

 # Kintsugi 🧩

-An intelligent image puzzle system that divides images into randomized pieces and then automatically reconstructs them using multiple AI algorithms.
+An intelligent image puzzle system that divides images into randomized pieces and then automatically reconstructs them using multiple algorithms.
 Named after the Japanese art of repairing broken pottery with gold, symbolizing the beauty found in reconstruction.

 ## 🌟 Features